Welcome to Discworld MUD

 Discworld MUD is a multiplayer, text-based, online game (a MUD, or text MMORPG) based on the Discworld books by Terry Pratchett.
 On Discworld you will meet many of the characters from those books.
 Terry's books are humorous fantasy and the game retains the comical, fun feel of the books.

-We are a fully-featured and well-established MUD with many possibilities for player interaction: 14 areas (domains) totalling over a million rooms, the opportunity to become a member of one of 6 guilds, a citizen of one of the many city-states on the Disc, run your own shop, own your own house, write for the local newspaper, and much more!
+We are a fully-featured and well-established MUD with many possibilities for player interaction: diverse areas totalling over a million rooms, the opportunity to become a member of one of seven guilds, a citizen of one of the many city-states on the Disc, run your own shop, own your own house, write for the local newspaper, and much more!

 Start Playing

 There is no cost to play Discworld MUD, it is developed and maintained entirely by volunteers.
-You can login and create a character with any java-capable web browser simply by clicking on the 'play now' link to the left.
+You can login and create a character with any javascript/flash-capable web browser simply by clicking on the 'play now' link to the left (an option which uses websockets instead of flash is also available).

 The 'playing' menu has links to a number of pages to help you get orientated.

-You can also check out our recent developments blog for more game changes!
+You can also check out our complete recent developments blog for a longer list of recent game changes, and our mud commentary blog for more general developments.

 Quote of the Moment